Drug products: Ketoflex, Ketoprofen Mylan, Ketospray, Orudis®, Orudis® Retard, Profenid, Siduro®, Siduro® Retard, Zon

-The risk of NSAID-induced liver affection was in a small case-control study larger in women, but a large cohort study did not find any differences in risk between men and women.
+Men were at higher risk than women for gastric bleedings from NSAID treatment in a large retrospective study, while women were at higher risk of gastric bleeding during ketoprofen treatment of rheumatoid arthritis.
+Women had a higher risk of NSAID-induced liver affection in a small case-control study larger in women, while a large cohort study did not find any differences in risk between men and women.

 The pharmacokinetics of ketoprofen enantiomers were evaluated in healthy volunteers (12 men, 13 women) in an unblinded, randomized crossover study.
 Doses of 25, 50, or 100 mg of (R)-ketoprofen and 100 mg of racemic ketoprofen (R+S) (Orudis®) were administered orally on four separate occasions at least a week apart.
 Fractional inversion of (R)-ketoprofen was not different between men and women.
 Women had a higher elimination rate constant for (R)-ketoprofen after the racemate dose.
 Clearance did not differ between men and women.
 Thus, the clinical significance is unclear .
-No sex differentiation in dosing has been recommended by the manufacturer .
+No sex differentiation in dosing is recommended by the manufacturer .

 The only study found regarding sex differences in the effect of ketoprofen was a small double-blind placebo-controlled clinical study (6 men, 11 women) on pain and inflammation in osteoarthritis.
 No differences between men and women were reported .